novix-sa/cubepy/docs/index.md

 ```python
 Revenue = Sales * Price
 ```
 In this case the * operations between cubes is interpreted as follows:
 For all dimensions that are common to each cube the * mathematical operation is applied element wise.
 For all dimensions that are not equal the engine broadcast the operation for the not equal index.
+The result dimensions is the union
 It is easier to interpret the operation with numbers:
 (insert graph to explain operation)
 ![enter image description here](https://drive.google.com/file/d/17D-2mvTpjc4hnDPj1_M_q6OSFHzaIm4r/view?usp=sharing)